 THINK YOU CAN’T AFFORD TREATMENT?
 THINK AGAIN!
 INSURANCE CAN COVER UP TO 100%!

 Everyone’s experience with stopping the use of Vyvanse is different.
 Depending on the dose at the time of detox and any co-occurring mental health or medical disorders, the detox timeline will vary significantly.
 In general, the longer someone has used the drug and the higher the dose when they stop, the more intense their withdrawal symptoms will be and the longer the process may last.

 The first week is considered an acute period of withdrawal.
 After this point, many people will find that their symptoms begin to subside until they disappear entirely.
-Others, however, experience what is called post-acute withdrawal symptoms that can include:

 Though medical care and extensive monitoring are recommended during the first week, it is also important to note that detox and treatment do not end when withdrawal symptoms stop.
 This only addresses the physical nature of addiction and does nothing to remove the issues that may have triggered the problem in the first place.
 Co-occurring mental health disorders, trauma, and more may make it difficult to avoid relapse; for this reason, comprehensive treatment is recommended.

 When it is clear that abuse has become an addiction, or when the consequences of a substance use disorder are too overwhelming to ignore, it is time to connect with a detox center that is equipped to fully treat all the issues facing the person in crisis.
 With so many treatment options to choose from, it is not always easy to identify the program that will be most effective for your needs.

 As with the experience of detox and the timeline associated with Vyvanse withdrawal symptoms, no single detox program will work optimally for everyone.